C. Randal Mills, Ph.D.

 Chief Information Officer, National Marrow Donor Program® (NMDP)/Be The Match®

-McCullough earned a Bachelor of Arts from Trinity College and a Master of Business Administration from Williams College of Business of Xavier University.
+McCullough earned a Bachelor of Arts from Trinity College and a Master of Business Administration from Williams College of Business at Xavier University.
+He is a Certified Public Accountant and a Minneapolis/ St. Paul Business Journal 2017 Titans of Technology Honoree.

 Amy L. Ronneberg